 Senate Confirmation of Governor's Nominations If a nomination by the Governor requires confirmation by the Senate, the Constitution says the Senate is to act on the nomination within 60 session days or it will automatically take effect.
 If the Senate is in recess when a vacancy occurs, the Governor can make a temporary appointment, followed by a regular nomination when the Senate reconvenes.
 Senate rules require each nomination to be referred immediately to the Committee on Assignments, which will assign it to a committee such as the Executive Appointments Committee.
-The nominee must appear before that committee unless a majority of all members of the committee waives an appearance.35 Traditionally the senator from the nominee's home district presents the nominee to the committee.
+The nominee must appear before that committee unless its chairperson, without objection (or with the concurrence of a majority of all members of the committee), waives that requirement.
+Traditionally the senator from the nominee's home district presents the nominee to the committee.
 The committee reports its recommendation to the full Senate for its decision.